ChatGPT, Gemini and Claude for Studying: A Tutor's Honest Guide

 Use the closed-tool test.
 Ask your child to solve a similar problem with the AI closed.
 If they can, it helped.
 If they cannot, it has been thinking for them.

-Our tutors teach the understanding that AI cannot supply on its own, across our subjects hub and tuition programmes, and you can book a free trial lesson to see how a human and the right habits work together.
+Our tutors teach the understanding that AI cannot supply on its own, across our subjects hub and tuition programmes, and you can request a tutor to see how a human and the right habits work together.
 Let AI carry the practice, keep the thinking with your child, and the tools become an advantage rather than a crutch.

 Related guides